Blog/How to Run a Google Review Reactivation Campaign

 Two touchpoints per contact is the right ceiling for a reactivation campaign.
 Past customers gave you their contact information to receive service updates, not ongoing marketing.
 Respecting that boundary keeps your reputation intact and reduces unsubscribes.

 A safer approach is to send your reactivation campaign in batches over two to four weeks.
 If you have 300 contacts, sending 75 per week is more sustainable than sending all 300 in one day.
-It also gives you time to respond to any incoming reviews as they post, which looks good to anyone reading your profile.
+It also gives you time to respond to incoming reviews as they post, which looks better to anyone reading your profile.

 Automated review collection handles the ongoing ask so you never build up another backlog of customers who were never contacted.
-When every completed job triggers a review request without anyone on your team having to remember, your review count grows steadily over time.
+When every completed job triggers a review request without anyone on your team having to remember, your review count grows more steadily over time.

 A reactivation campaign is a good reset.
 Automation is what keeps you from needing another one six months from now.